scala/improvement-proposals/content/unpack.md

 The delegation performed by `unpack` is very similar to inheritance with `extends`, or composition with `export`.
 Scala has always had good ways to DRY up repetitive member definitions, but has so far had no good way to DRY up repetitive parameter lists.
-`unpack` provides the way to do so.
+`unpack` provides the way to do so, and removes the dilemma of passing things around as loose parameters or `case class` values by making it easy to convert between them in both directions.

 ## Motivation